Branković family (Military Frontier): Jovan Branković's grandchildren

 Nikola's fifth son, Pavle Branković, was born on 5 March 1780.
 He became a soldier in 1799 and participated in Napoleonic Wars, serving in the Petrovaradin, Lika, and Brod Regiments.
-On 28 June 1815, Pavle and the companies under his command successfully defended a bridge on the Arly River at the town of Conflans in Savoie, France.
-For this feat, the Habsburgs awarded him the Knight's Cross; he later received two more decorations.
-He was the commander of a district of the Military Frontier in Lika, before he retired in 1843 in the rank of lieutenant colonel.
+On 28 June 1815, Pavle and the companies under his command successfully defended a bridge on the Arly river at the town of Conflans in Savoie, France.
+The feat earned him the Knight's Cross; he later received two more decorations.
+He was the commander of the Lika Frontier district, before retiring in 1843 ranked lieutenant colonel.
 He and his wife Ana then moved to Timișoara, and later to Novi Sad.
 Ana and Pavle had only one child, a daughter who died young.
 Several years after his retirement, Pavle became blind.
-He died on 11 July 1856 in Novi Sad as the last Count of Podgorica, ending the male line of Jovan Branković from Lipova.
+He died on 11 July 1856 in Novi Sad as the last "Count of Podgorica", ending the male line of Jovan Branković from Lipova.
 His funeral was conducted by Bishop Platon Atanacković with the participation of numerous priests and an honorary military escort consisting of a battalion of the Petrovaradin Regiment.

 Nikola's sixth and youngest son, Avram Branković, was born on 21 February 1782.
 He studied law in Budapest, which he finished in 1804.
 He became a Serbian Orthodox cleric and taught at the recently established Theology Faculty in Karlovci.
 At that time, he was one of only two teachers at the faculty, the other being Lukijan Mušicki.
 Avram became a monk and took the monastic name of Antonije.
 Stefan Stratimirović, the Metropolitan of Karlovci, entrusted Antonije with various tasks.
 In 1819 Antonije was appointed the archimandrite of the Grgeteg Monastery, and in 1824 he became the Bishop of Pakrac.
 He was regarded as the most likely successor to Metropolitan Stratimirović.
 However, he suddenly died in 1824, at the age of 42.

 After Jovan Branković junior's death, his children were adopted by their uncle Nikola.
 The eldest, Pulherija, married in 1792 Jeftimije Nović from Krčedin, an officer in the Petrovaradin Regiment.
 He would be given a nobility rank in 1812 by the Habsburg Emperor Francis I. Descendants of Pulherija and Jeftimije lived in 1998 in Novi Sad and Belgrade.
 As for Pulherija's siblings, Jelisaveta and Mihajlo, neither of them married or had children.
 Mihajlo graduated from a military academy in 1800, and he was immediately sent to a war.
 He retired in 1829 in the rank of captain.
 He lived in Slavonski Brod, where he died in 1854.